Why Amino Acids Are as Important as Proteins?

 3. Immune Function

 They play a key role in the production of antibodies and immune cells that protect the body from harmful invaders.
 These building blocks help regulate immune responses, ensuring that the body can effectively fight off infections and illnesses.
-Certain amino acids, like glutamine, support the gut lining, which is vital for preventing harmful pathogens from entering the bloodstream.

 4. Energy Production